nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.3 Module features

+Note: You should perform the following features while in the Module view.

+#### 5.3.1 Add a module: `addMod`

+Adds a module to the module list.

+Format: `addMod MODULE_CODE`

+Note:

+- Modules should not share the same name.
+- It is recommended to use the exact code of the module.

+Example:

+- Adds a module _CS2100_ to the module list.
+    - `addMod CS2100`

+Expected Outcome:

+- From the example above, the result box will display the following message:

+    New module added: CS2100

+#### 5.3.2 Delete a module: `deleteMod`

+Deletes a module based on the given `INDEX`

+Format: `deleteMod INDEX`

+Note:

+- `INDEX` refers to the index number shown in the Module view.
+- `INDEX` must be a positive integer starting from 1.
+- Deleting a module is **irreversible**.

+Example:

+- Deletes a module at index _2_ in the module list.
+    - `deleteMod 2`

+Expected Outcome:

+- From the example above, the result box will display the following message:

+    Module deleted: _module at index 2_

+#### 5.3.3 Find a module: `findMod`

+Finds and lists all modules in the current Module view whose field contains any of the given keywords.

+Format: `findMod KEYWORD`

+Note:

+- `KEYWORD` is not case-sensitive (e.g. _cs2100_ will match _CS2100_).
+- The search will look for matches in the module's code.
+- If no module matching the keyword is found, the Module view will be empty.

+Example:

+- Finds a module with `KEYWORD` _cs2100_.

+    - `findMod cs2100`

+Expected Outcome:

+- From the example given above, the Module view will display the modules matching the criteria:

+#### 5.3.4 Edit a module: `editMod` [coming in v1.4]

+Edits a module with the provided details.

 ### 5.4 Tutorial Group features

 #### 5.4.1 - View all Tutorial Groups in a Module: `viewTG`